jgrowl/joinem/README.md

 resubmit the form until out of stock for example.

 Below are a list of things that really should work before this is anywhere near safe to run.
-Green items should roughly work, but red are known issues that will cause failure loops or keep buying over and over.
+Checked items should roughly work, but unchecked are known issues that will cause failure loops or keep buying over and over.

 This list will probably grow: